mdn/yari/docs/spas.md

 ## 404 - Page not found

-The React component is actually called `<NoMatch>` and it generates a file called `404.html`.
+The React component is actually called `<PageNotFound>` and it generates a file called `404.html`.

 This page gets used by CloudFront as an "Error page" on the distribution